kiliankoe/EmealKit/README.md

 ## Quick Start

 Talk to the [Cardservice](www.studentenwerk-dresden.de/mensen/kartenservice/) to acquire data about your Emeal card.
-You will need to have registered for AutoLoad to have the necessary authentication details.
+You will need to have registered for Autoload to have the necessary authentication details.

 ```swift
 Cardservice.login(username: "1234567890", password: "hunter2") { result in